edgexfoundry/edgex-docs/docs_src/threat-models/secret-store/threat_model.md

 #### (e2) Loss of confidentiality of token-issuing-token at-rest by file system inspection/monitoring.

-* Container/Snap provided file system protections.
+* Container provided file system protections.
 * Token-issuing token in stored in private tmpfs area in execution environments that support it.
 * Token-issuing token is passed via private channel inside of security service.
 * Token-issuing token for file-based token provider is revoked after use.